ForDaCulture/ghostops/README.md

 Advanced red team training

 📜 License
 This repo is licensed under the MIT License.
-See LICENSE.
+See LICENSE for details.